Traditional Red Tuna fishing in Barbate, Spain: La Almadraba

 Sherry wines play a very important role in these Tuna festivals too as they make simply exquisite pairings.

 If you are a lover of Red tuna, wine and food festivals, you are in for a treat with a trip to Cadiz, Southern Spain in late Spring!
-We are a Cadiz Destination Specialist and can help you plan a memorable vacation to Southern Spain.
+We are a Southern Spain Destination Specialist and can help you plan a memorable journey visiting the Almadraba!
+Contact us to find out more!